Mainakdeb/Deep_Real_Estate_Agent/README.md

 ![Test](https://github.com/Mainakdeb/Predicting_House_Prices/blob/master/Model_illustration_2.jpg)

+### Why 258 parameters?
+Because the categorical values are encoded into zeroes and ones.

 ## To do:
 1. Try adding or removing layers from the model.
 2. Implement Learning rate decay (or cyclical learning rate).